apache/spark/docs/concepts.rst

 UI.
 As slots free up, queued tasks start running based on the ``priority_weight`` (of the task and its descendants).

+``Pools are not thread-safe , in case of more than one scheduler in localExecutor Mode you can't ensure the non-scheduling of task even if the pool is full.``

 Note that if tasks are not given a pool, they are assigned to a default pool ``default_pool``.  ``default_pool`` is initialized with 128 slots and can changed through the UI or CLI (though it cannot be removed).